emersion/soju/README.md

 To link with the system libsqlite3, set `GOFLAGS="-tags=libsqlite3"`.
 To disable SQLite support, set `GOFLAGS="-tags=nosqlite"`.

+To use an alternative SQLite library that does not require CGO, set `GOFLAGS="-tags=moderncsqlite"`.

 ## Contributing

 Send patches on the [mailing list] or on [GitHub], report bugs on the